Art At The Trefeddian

 Two of our most prolific and talented local artists are wife and husband, Claire and Glyn Davies.
 Their work is featured throughout the hotel, including many of the bedrooms.
 In fact, if you fancy starting a collection of Aberdyfi watercolours, this is the place to start, as most of Claire and Glyn’s work in the hotel is available for sale.

-Claire’s father, Edward Morris, also an artist, was her early inspiration, always encouraging her to observe the light and colour of a scene, when on outings together.
-Claire’s preference is for ‘subtle tones and changing light’, rather than ‘bright sunny days’.
-Interestingly Claire says she finds ‘working quickly in an effort to capture a moment, yields better results’.
-A particular favourite is ‘early morning light on the Dyfi Estuary, when the water is still and creates reflections.
+Claire’s father, Edward Morri - also an artist - was her early inspiration, always encouraging her to observe the light and colour of a scene, when on outings together.
+Claire’s preference is for "subtle tones and changing light", rather than "bright sunny days".
+Interestingly, Claire says she finds "working quickly in an effort to capture a moment, yields better results".
+A particular favourite is "early morning light on the Dyfi Estuary, when the water is still and creates reflections".